bancorprotocol/contracts-v3/packages/v3/migration/README.md

 #### deployments

-There is also a `deployments` dir that will host, for each migration, the ABI and bytecode of any deployed contract.
+There is also a `deployments` directory that will host, for each migration, the ABI and bytecode of any deployed contract.

 #### history.json

-In each network dir there is a `history.json` file.
+In each network directory there is a `history.json` file.
 It represents every execution done by the engine, e.g.:

 ```json
 {